API

 set_capture_delay(delay)

 Program the capture delay, measured in clock cycles of USB-derived 60 MHz clock.
-Note that this is a different time base than set_trigger(), which uses a 240 MHz clock!
+Note that this is a different time base than set_trigger_sequence(), which uses a 240 MHz clock!
+Can also be accessed via the capture_delay property.

 set_pattern(pattern, mask=None)